GeneSJC/walkMVC/README.md

 Design Patterns
 ----------
 This structure uses the following patterns to help make navigating the code as easy as possible:

 * define the model data in PHP for both the database and HTML forms

 * use a centralized dispatcher with slimPHP
+ * Here we have an .htaccess file that allows to take the file abc.php and make the root of the path /abc (without mention of PHP)

 * instead of dividing/grouping the code across M-V-C, we group controllers and models in the same model folder

 * in each model folder, we use the file name conventions (where Xyz is the model name):
   * formcfg_Xyz.php - HTML form definition
   * map_Xyz.php - DB model definition